meshery/meshery/docs/pages/extensibility/providers.md

 language: en
 list: include
 ---
 Meshery offers Providers as a point of extensibility.
+With a built-in Local Provider (named "None"), Meshery Remote Providers are designed to be pluggable.
+Remote Providers offer points of extension to users / integrators to deliver enhanced functionality, using Meshery as a platform.

+1. **Extensibility points offer clean separation of open vs closed source capabilities.**
+   - Meshmap is an example of a feature to be delivered via Remote Provider.
+1. **Remote Providers should be able to offer custom RBAC, custom UI components, and custom backend components**
+   - Dynamically loadable frameworks need to be identified or created to serve each of these purposes.

+### Design Principles: Meshery Remote Provider Framework

+Meshery's Remote Provider extensbility framework is designed to enable:

+1. **Pluggable UI Functionality:**
+   - Out-of-tree custom UI components with seamless user experience.
+   - A system of remote retrieval of extension packages (ReactJS components and Golang binaries).

+1. **Pluggable Backend Functionality:**
+   - Remote Providers have any number of capabilities unbeknownst to Meshery.

+1. **Pluggable AuthZ**
+   - Design an extensible role based access control system such that Remote Providers can determine their own set of controls.
+Remote Providers to return JWTs with custom roles, permission keys and permission keychains.

 ![Providers](/assets/img/providers/provider_screenshot.png)

 ### What functionality do Providers perform?

 What a given Remote Provider offers might vary broadly between providers.
 Meshery offers extension points that Remote Providers are able to use to inject different functionality - functionality specific to that provider.

-- Authentication and Authorization
+- **Authentication and Authorization**
-  - Examples: session management, two factor authentication, LDAP integration
+  - Examples: session management, two factor authentication, LDAP integration.
-- Long-Term Persistence
+- **Long-Term Persistence**
-  - Examples: Storage and retrieval of performance test results
+  - Examples: Storage and retrieval of performance test results.
-  - Examples: Storage and retrieval of user preferences
+  - Examples: Storage and retrieval of user preferences.
+- **Enhanced Visualization**
+  - Examples: Creation of a visual service mesh topology.
+  - Examples: Different charts (metrics), debug (log viewer), distributed trace explorers.
+- **Reporting**
+  - Examples: Using Meshery's GraphQL server to compose new dashboards.

 ## Types of providers